Urethral Cancer FAQ

 Q: How is urethral cancer treated?

 A: Treatment for urethral cancer is either local or systemic.
-Local treatments remove, destroy, or control the cancer cells in one certain area.
+Local treatments remove, destroy, or control the cancer cells in a specific area.
 Surgery and radiation are local treatments.
 Systemic treatments are used to destroy or control cancer cells throughout the entire body.
 Chemotherapy is a systemic treatment.
 A patient may have just one treatment or a combination of treatments:

 Surgery.
 The goal of surgery is to remove the tumor from the urethra, while leaving as much of the urethra as possible intact.